 Care should be taken when making return travel arrangements to allow adequate time at the test centre.
 You should anticipate being at the test centre for up to 5 hours.

 UMAT is a high stakes test.
-Therefore ACER, in conjunction with the graduate-entry schools, has established security procedures which will be strictly enforced at all times.
+Therefore ACER, in conjunction with the UMAT Consortium universities, has established security procedures which will be strictly enforced at all times.